 At the novel’s close, it is clear that while Charmian trusted Jean, Jean was also right to trust Charmian to ride out whatever storm the disclosure of her extra-marital affairs might bring.
 And on the basis of her response to the memento mori phone call, we readers might also predict such resilience from Charmian, for to her, the caller sounds like “a civil young man” (150), and she gives him a fittingly nonchalant and courteous answer: “Oh, as to that . . . for the past thirty years and more I have thought of it from time to time.
 My memory is failing in certain respects.
 I am gone eighty-six.
 But somehow I do not forget my death, whenever that will be,” to which the caller rejoins, “Delighted to hear it” (128).
-With similar aplomb, Charmian reacts to Godfrey’s confronting her with his new-found knowledge of her now very distant affair with Guy Leet by asking for a cigarette and then reciting a list of Godfrey’s own affairs--“Lisa Brooke.
+With similar aplomb, Charmian reacts to Godfrey’s confronting her with his newfound knowledge of her now very distant affair with Guy Leet by asking for a cigarette and then reciting a list of Godfrey’s own affairs--“Lisa Brooke.
 Wendy Loos, Eleanor--” (207), about which she had never until that moment revealed her knowledge.
 Moments later the conversation ends with Charmian becoming convulsed with laughter: “Charmian began to laugh, and could not stop, and eventually had to be put to bed” (207).
 It is worth noting here that Charmian had made a significant name and fortune for herself as a novelist, for it is perhaps the story-teller in her that allows her to see comedy in the very premise of an elderly couple who have weathered so many years together frightening each other with enumerations of their long dead affairs.
 Whatever its source may be, Charmian’s laughter exemplifies the virtue hilaritas, which is another trait associated with old age by medieval Benedictine monks.
 May describes this virtue as “a kind of celestial gaiety in those who have seen a lot, done a lot, grieved a lot, but now acquire that humored detachment of the fly on the ceiling looking down on the human scene” (60).

 Concluding his discussion of Shakespeare’s Hamlet in relation to the memento mori tradition in visual art, Roland Mushat Frye argues that allusions to that tradition in Hamlet